FollowTheProcess/snapshot/README.md

 > [!TIP]
 > If you want to split your snapshots with more granularity, you can name your table driven cases with a `/` in them (e.g. `"Group/subtest name"`) and the directory hierarchy will be created automatically for you, completely cross platform!
->
-> See an example of this [here](https://github.com/FollowTheProcess/test/blob/main/test_test.go)

-## Serialisation Rules

-`snapshot` deals with plain text files as snapshots, this keeps them easy to read/write for both computers and humans.
-But crucially, easy to diff in pull request reviews!

-Because of this, it needs to know how to serialise your value (which could be basically any valid construct in Go) to plain text, so we follow a few basic rules in priority order:

-- **`snapshot.Snapper`:** If your type implements the `Snapper` interface, this is preferred over all other potential serialisation, this allows you to have total control over how your type is snapshotted, do whatever you like in the `Snap` method, just return a `[]byte` that you'd like to look at in the snapshot and thats it!
-- **[json.Marshaler]:** If your type implements [json.Marshaler], this will be used and the snapshot will be a valid JSON file (using `MarshalIndent` for readability)
-- **[encoding.TextMarshaler]:** If your type implements [encoding.TextMarshaler], this will be used to render your value to the snapshot
-- **[fmt.Stringer]:** If your type implements the [fmt.Stringer] interface, this is then used instead
-- **Primitive Types:** Any primitive type in Go (`bool`, `int`, `string` etc.) is serialised according to the `%v` verb in the [fmt] package
-- **Fallback:** If your type hasn't been caught by any of the above rules, we will snap it using the `GoString` mechanism (the `%#v` print verb) so e.g. a `[]string` would serialise as `[]string{"one", "two", "three"}`

-> [!TIP]
-> `snapshot` effectively goes through this list top to bottom to discover how to serialise your type, so mechanisms at the top are preferentially chosen over mechanisms lower down.
-If your snapshot doesn't look quite right, consider implementing a method higher up the list to get the behaviour you need

 ## Filters